1

 Job Description

-AECOM Water is seeking an experienced Structural Engineer to join our busy Albuquerque, New Mexico office.
-The ideal candidate will possess a Bachelor's degree in Civil or Structural Engineering and have four years of experience in the Structural Engineering field.
-Technical expertise in structural design codes is also necessary.
-The candidate should be capable of managing multiple projects simultaneously and meeting project schedules.
+AECOM Water is seeking an experienced Structural Engineer to join our busy Albuquerque, NM office.
+The ideal candidate will possess a Bachelor's degree in Civil or Structural Engineering and have at least two years of experience in the Structural Engineering field.
+Technical experience in structural design codes is also necessary.
+The candidate should be capable of working on multiple projects simultaneously and meeting project schedules.
 Basic knowledge of industry-standard computer software such as AutoCAD, STAAD, RAM Elements, Revit, etc., is expected.
 Strong problem-solving skills, attention to detail, and prior experience in water industry structural design would be advantageous.

 Responsibilities for this position include (but are not limited to):

-• Lead and manage structural engineering projects from conception to completion.
+• Support structural engineering projects from conception to completion under the supervision of a licensed engineer.

 • Perform advanced structural analysis and design calculations for complex structures.

-• Conduct site visits to assess existing structures and monitor construction progress
+• Participate in site visits to assess existing structures and monitor construction progress.

 • Utilize advanced structural analysis software and Building Information Modeling (BIM) tools.